-Interest to the Community Energy Fund £81,538 Savings on electricity bills by hosts E45,640 Community benefit E21.657 income from this portfolio
+Interest paid to the £81.538 Community Energy Fund

+Savings on electricity bills £45.640 by hosts

+Community benefit income from this portfolio

 Invest in our Solar 2016 Portfolio

 Investing in our existing Solar 2016 Portfolio - buying out existing project debt - enables the Fund to acquire a stake in already operational solar projects.
 This will enable the Fund to start accruing the funds to pay interest to investors from day one.